Erica-Tan/Average-number-of-business-visitors-in-New-Zealand/README.md

 * Run `preprocess.py` to create the `dataset` and `test` datasets, and create some plot to visulize the data.
     * This will create `dataset.csv` and `test.csv` in the `processed` folder.
 * Run `build_model.py`.
-    * This will build 3 types of model including baseline Model, ARIMA Model, Transform ARIMA model.
+    * This will build 3 models including baseline Model, ARIMA Model, ARIMA model (with log transform).
     * It will use Grid Search to find the best parameters.
 * Run `predict.py`.
     * This will use the best model to predite the unseen data.